General Reporting Obligation - Code of Ethics

 - All employees must report sexual harassment affecting a student, including sexual violence such as sexual assault and non-consensual sexual intercourse,

-- Faculty, supervisors, and managers must report any incidents or complaints of discrimination or harassment, under the Policy on Discrimination, Harassment, Retaliation and Consensual Amorous Relationships, and
+- Faculty, supervisors, and managers must report any incidents or complaints of discrimination or harassment, under the Policy on Discrimination, Harassment, and Retaliation, and

 - All employees must report threats and acts of violence.

 University employees in certain positions or who are engaged in certain activities, such as grant-sponsored research, may be subject to additional reporting requirements.

 1. Child Abuse - Virginia Law Requiring Reporting of Suspected Abuse of a Minor

 Information about this legal obligation is available on the Compliance Resources webpage.